If you’ve ever talked to your women friends about a friend who is or has fallen prey to a predatory scheme, you may have heard the following:

 The best thing you can do for any survivor of any abuse, whether it started with grooming or not, is to offer yourself as an unconditional friend without judgment.
 That includes not judging yourself if you’ve fallen for a manipulative scheme, no matter what kind of damage it wreaked on your life.
 Manipulators are experts at using grooming tactics to get what they want out of people, even if that means destroying the victim in the process.
 It’s never the victim’s fault.

 If you or someone you know has fallen prey to a groomer, visit this page of Women Against Crime for a list of resources and organizations that can help.
-You can also send an email to for personalized advice about how to handle a particular situation.
 No one should ever make you feel bad or take you away from your friends and family with ill intent.